 But when He, the Spirit of truth, comes, He will guide you into all the truth… John 16:13.

 When the Holy Spirit awakens our attention and opens our ears, listening brings insight and hearing moves us to action.
-In fact, the definition of hearing in this passage means to hear, to listen, and to obey.
+Remember, the definition of hearing in this passage means to hear, to listen, and to obey.
+It’s important to respond to what we hear by applying it to our lives.

 When God awakens us, our sluggish thoughts perk up with increased understanding and discernment.
 What we glossed over rises above the page and a specific truth, instruction, or detail stands out.